oscarvargash/biol_550_2022/week_08/README.md

 mb -i cp_2_genes.nexus
 ```

-This will take some minutes, lets keep the program running while we talk about all the parameters used in this analysis
+This will take some minutes, lets keep the program running while we talk about all the parameters used in this analysis.
+Once the analysis has finished type `quit` to exit MrBayes

 > Change your flag to green if you are good to continue ![](img/green.jpeg)